major/MySQLTuner-perl/README.md

 These kinds of things are bound to happen.
 Here are the details I need from you in order to research the problem thoroughly:

 * OS and OS version
 * Architecture (x86, x86_64, IA64, Commodore 64)
 * Exact MySQL version
 * Where you obtained your MySQL version (OS package, source, etc)
 * The full text of the error
 * A copy of SHOW VARIABLES and SHOW GLOBAL STATUS output (if possible)

-MySQLTuner-perl needs you
+MySQLTuner needs you
 --
 **MySQLTuner** needs contributors for documentation, code and feedbacks..